 Dog-friendly: Dogs should be on a leash.

 Features: Top of Twillingate is a great option for visitors looking for a short hike that still offers some panoramic views.
-Not overly challenging, the 3 km loop includes several viewpoints and an option for overnight tenting on The Common Mure platform.
-Along the way, you’ll find several viewpoints and the highest being the 18.5-foot Top of Twillingate Tower.
-Top of Twillingate is part of the Rockcut Twillingate Trails system.
+A fairly easy route for regular hikers, the 3 km loop includes several viewpoints and an overnight tenting platform called The Common Mure.
+If you’re not afraid of heights, visitors can climb the 18.5-foot Top of Twillingate Tower, the highest viewpoint on the hiking trail.
+Top of Twillingate is part of the larger Rockcut Twillingate Trails system.

 Finding the Parking Lot

-Read next: Rockcut Twillingate Trails: Beautiful Coastal Hiking in Newfoundland
+Read next: Rockcut Twillingate Trails: Coastal Hiking in Newfoundland

-After the 2 hour drive from Grand Falls-Windsor, I was ready to stretch my legs and explore this new-to-me place.
-As one of the most recommended hikes in the area, Top of Twillingate was at the top of my list.
-I hiked along the well-groomed and followed the boardwalk around Low Mist Pond Loop.
-Then I continued along the trail, passing picnic tables and benches, and enjoying views of Twillingate.
-You could even stay overnight at The Common Mure tent site.
+After the 2 hour drive from Grand Falls-Windsor, I was more than ready to stretch my legs and explore this new place.
+As one of the most recommended hikes nearby, Top of Twillingate was at the top of my list.
+After tossing on my day pack, I hiked along the well-groomed trail and followed the boardwalk around Low Mist Pond Loop.
+Most visitors will be fine without trekking poles and trail runners were perfect.
+I continued on past picnic tables and benches to find sporadic views on my way to the tower.
+Did you know you can stay overnight at The Common Mure tent site?

-The 3.5-km hike took about an hour, including some brief breaks are each lookout.
-Don’t miss the stairs up the 18.5-foot Top of Twillingate Tower, found at the highest point on the island—about 100 metres above sea level.
-While the tower is worthwhile, I was quite impressed by the other viewpoints, too!
+After about an hour, I finished the 3.5-km hike which included some brief breaks at each lookout.
+Don’t miss the stairs up to the Top of Twillingate Tower, around 18.5 feet high and 100 metres above sea level — it’s the highest point on the island.
+If the weather cooperates, you will find a nice vantage point of the Twillingate coastline.
+While the tower is worthwhile, I was also impressed by the other viewpoints along the route!

-Read more: Green Gardens Trail: Hiking in Gros Morne National Park
+Read next: Green Gardens Trail: Hiking in Gros Morne National Park

 Top of Twillingate Camping

-The Common Mure tent platform provides an option for overnight camping on Top of Twillingate.
-Not a bad place to sleep with a view.
-In fact, this would be a great option for young children learning to backpack, or anyone who enjoys tenting.
-You won’t find a toilet here, but there are toilet facilities further up the trail at the red cabin.
+The Common Mure tent platform offers the chance to camp overnight on the Top of Twillingate.
+Honestly, not a bad place to sleep with a decent view.
+I was tempted to go back and get my tent but I had already planned an overnight on Rockcut Trails.
+If you’re looking for an easy overnight, The Common Mure would be a great option for children learning to backpack or anyone who enjoys tenting.
+That being said, you won’t find a toilet here so please practice leave no trace principles.
+Toilet facilities are available at the red cabin.

 Know Before You Go

-Parking: You’ll find a small parking area at the Top of Twillingate trailhead.
+Parking: A small parking area is at the Top of Twillingate trailhead.

 Signage: As part of the Rockcut Trails system, Top of Twillingate has new and improved signage, including an updated map and information sign at the trailhead.